How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 According to the official theory, there are 2 types of psoriasis:

-Psoriasis symptoms.
+Symptoms of psoriasis.
 When should you sound the alarm?

 Psoriasis tends to develop gradually.
 The first symptoms of the disease are always very itchy red spots (papules), located mainly on the head, on the folds of the body and skin folds.